Microsoft Teams at 3: Everything you need to connect with your teammates and be more productive

 - We are also expanding the Teams devices ecosystem, with new devices certified for Teams.
 The Yealink VC210, now generally available, is the first collaboration bar certified for Teams, and brings together speakers, microphones, a camera, and a native Teams experience to deliver a meeting experience for smaller conference rooms that is simple to install and easy to manage.
 In addition, the Bose Noise Cancelling headphone 700 UC is available for purchase in late spring.

-- We’re pleased to introduce Microsoft 365 Business Voice in the U.S., a new offering for small-and mid-sized businesses that makes Teams a complete phone system, as well as a new Microsoft 365 Enterprise plan lineup that will include additional licensing options for Firstline Workers.
+- We’re pleased to introduce Microsoft 365 Business Voice in the U.S., a new offering for small-and mid-sized businesses that make Teams a complete phone system, as well as a new Microsoft 365 Enterprise plan lineup that will include additional licensing options for Firstline Workers.

 Unless otherwise stated above, the new capabilities will be available later this year.